paulfioravanti/paulfioravanti.github.io/_posts/2024-02-21-amazon-prime-localisation-fail.md

 internationalisation/localisation is hard, and even for huge companies with lots of resources like Amazon, there is always room for improvement.

-[^1]: Unfortunately, this Japanese translation itself is also inappropriate,
+[^1]: Unfortunately, this Japanese translation itself is inappropriate, since it
-      since it contains the word "film/movie" in it ("映画"), and the tag is applied to media that are not classified as films, like TV series.
+      contains the word "film/movie" in it ("映画"), and the tag is also being applied to media that are not classified as films, like TV series.
 For artistic works, I would think that "海外作品" (_kaigai sakuhin_; overseas [artistic] works) is a better fit.